NikhilMunda/OverQuack_App/README.md

 ## 🫡 Acknowledgments

 This App is inspired from [VexilonHacker](https://github.com/VexilonHacker/OverQuack).
 I liked his project and since its seems like OverQuack only supports Linux so I thought on making an app to support his Work.
-I love Raspberry Pico W 💕 how well it works with OverQuack code.
+I love Raspberry Pico W 💕 how well it worked with OverQuack code.

 ![OverQuack Android Client](https://img.shields.io/badge/Platform-Android-green)
 ![API Level](https://img.shields.io/badge/API%20Level-24+-blue)